Chienshan Power Plant: History

 In November 1994, the Executive Yuan approved the construction of the power plant.
 In June 1990, the first phase of the power plant was commissioned with four generation units with a total installed capacity of 10.4 MW.
 In March 1998, the Executive Yuan approved for the expansion of the power plant on Unit 5–12 with the total installed capacity of 11 MW.
 The construction of those eight generation units were completed in December 2002.

+Technical specifications

+Power transmission

+The power plant consists of Penghu Substation in which acts as the connecting point for the Taiwan-Penghu 161 kV Cable Line connecting Penghu to Taiwan Island.
+The line spans for a total length of 67.9 km, in which 58.8 km is submarine power cable and 9.1 km is land cable.